pnp/cli-microsoft365/docs/manual/docs/cmd/spo/list/list-view-field-add.md

 ```

-Add field with title _Custom field_ with at the position _0_ to view with title _All Documents_ from the list with title _Documents_ located in site _https://contoso.sharepoint.com/sites/project-x_
+Add field with title _Custom field_ at the position _0_ to view with title _All Documents_ from the list with title _Documents_ located in site _https://contoso.sharepoint.com/sites/project-x_

 ```sh
 spo list view field add --webUrl https://contoso.sharepoint.com/sites/project-x --listTitle Documents --viewTitle 'All Documents' --fieldTitle 'Custom field' --fieldPosition 0